CameronAsselin/docker-compose/README.md

 ## docker-compose.yml

-This is the docker-compose.yml file used to spin up docker containers on my home lab's raspberry pi4.
+This is the docker-compose.yml file used to spin up docker containers on my home lab.
 The following containers are created when this docker-compose file is run:

 - Homer
 - Pihole